 Is ecPoint-Rainfall improving upon ENS with regard to flash flood prediction?
 Areas Under the ROC Curve (AURC)

 Figure 6 shows the AURC for verifying rainfall events with relative thresholds >= 85th and 99th percentile, and for flood reports with EFFCI>=6.
 The AURC for more verifying rainfall events and EFFCI thresholds are included in the supplemental material.
 The AURC for both regions ("La Costa" and "La Sierra") and both rainfall forecasts (ENS and ecPoint) show three similar features.
-First, the AURC gradually decline as the relative threshold for the verifying rainfall event rises.
+First, the AURC gradually declines as the relative threshold for the verifying rainfall event rises.
 Such decrease is a feature of ROC curves when the value of the verifying event is increased, which does not necessarily imply a decrease in the forecasts’ discrimination ability to predict extreme events (Gneiting & Vogel, 2021).
-Second, the AURC get noisier as the EFFCI thresholds increase.
+Second, the AURC gets noisier as the EFFCI thresholds increase.
 This is likely due to the progressive decrease in flood reports for higher EFFCI thresholds as shown in Table 4.
 Third, AURC differences between ENS and ecPoint tend to be null or very small in both regions for small verifying rainfall events and gradually increase with the verifying rainfall events, with ecPoint showing higher AURC than ENS.
 This means that ecPoint adds value when forecasting flash flood events generated by extreme rainfall.
 Notwithstanding such similarities, four significant differences in the AURC for “La Costa” and “La Sierra” can be observed.
 First, “La Costa” shows overall higher AURC than “La Sierra”.
 For verifying rainfall events with relative thresholds >=85th and 99th percentile, the AURC for “La Costa” are between 0.8-0.9 and 0.6-0.85, respectively.
 In “La Sierra”, AURC values are between 0.65-0.75 and 0.55-0.7.
-Second, there is almost not reduction in skill with lead time for both, ENS and ecPoint, in “La Costa”, while in “La Sierra” such decrease is more marked for both forecasts.
+Second, there is almost no reduction in skill with lead time for both, ENS and ecPoint, in “La Costa”, while in “La Sierra” such decrease is more marked for both forecasts.
 Third, the behaviour of the AURC is overall nosier in “La Sierra” than in “La Costa”.
 Such noisy behaviour cannot be explained by a lack of flood reports since the two regions have a similar number of reports.
 Fourth, the differences between the best and the worst AURC values in “La Costa” are bigger than the differences in “La Sierra”.
 Fifth, while the AURC values diminish with the increasing of the verifying rainfall event, in “La Sierra”, the ENS’s AURC for verifying rainfall events >= 85th percentile is bigger than the ecPoint’s AURC for verifying rainfall events >= 99th percentile.